SrijanBadhya/Debsoc/Running the PES Debsoc.md

 By breadth-wise inclusivity, I mean making an effort to take more people.
 Providing multiple days for people to finish their rounds 1 and 2.
 Adding extra days for the people who need them.
 Making Round 3 open enough such that people with packed lives would be able to reach the minimum bar.

 Absolutely do not set a percentage of applicants as the bar, for example, "The top 90% will be recruited."
 This is dumb for the same reasons that percentiles in competitive exams are dumb: just because someone was in the bottom 10% doesn't mean that they can't or don't like to do math.
-It's better to use marks in an exam as the metric to measure the grasp that people have on a subject.
+It's better to use marks in an exam as the metric to measure the grasp that people in a class have on math.
 Similarly, it's better to use a direct metric of interest (like the number of sessions attended) and set the threshold based on that.
 Choose people for being interested, not for being more interested than others.